hebaulf/weather-react-native/README.md

 yarn start
 ```

+#### Create a .env file in the root of the project and add the variable WEATHER_API_KEY
+- Contact me for the API key
+- or you could sign up for OpenWeather API and pur your own key

 #### Open localhost:19002 in your browser
 #### Select "Run on IOS sumulator"
 - You may need to open Xcode Simulator on your computer